Kosovo: New restrictions on Serbian license plates spark protests | DW | 21.09.2021

 In Belgrade, Serbian President Aleksander Vucic called a meeting of his national security cabinet in response to the Kosovo measures.

-In a televised address, Vucic went on to claiming Serbs in Kosovo "today suffered one of the worst days'' after what he called "a brutal attack'' by Kosovo police.
+In a televised address, Vucic claimed Serbs in Kosovo "today suffered one of the worst days'' after what he called "a brutal attack'' by Kosovo police.
 Riot police were deployed to the blockades, with some ethnic Serbs pitching tents and vowing to stay the night.

 Kosovo special police with armored vehicles stand on the road near the northern Kosovo border crossing of Jarinje